 I first tested Tom’s of Maine’s new Natural Rapid Relief Sensitive Toothpaste’s power at a five course luncheon – inspired by the foods and flavors of Maine – hosted by the Tom’s team at the W Hotel Union Square in NYC.
 The Tom’s team asked us to massage just a dab of the toothpaste to any teeth that were sensitive for 1 minute.
 After applying, Tom’s put their toothpaste to the test by placing ice-cold and hot plates before us for us to judge the effectiveness of the new paste first-hand.

 I was somewhat nervous to place the chilly and hot bites in the areas of my mouth that are usually very fickle, but I was pleasantly surprised to find what a big difference just a dab made.
 But I needed to take it home and use it daily to really put this product through the wringer.
+Aside from using a remarkable product, visiting a dentist who may offer services like All On 4 is also extremely beneficial.

 For 7 weeks now, I’ve been using Tom’s of Maine’s new Natural Rapid Relief Sensitive Toothpaste 3 times daily.
 To my delight, I’ve noticed a marked decrease in the sensitivity of my teeth.
 The combination of arginine (derived from sugar cane) and calcium carbonate (purified calcium from the earth) work together to seal pathways to sensitive tooth nerves to help block that awful shooting pain.